Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibet travel permit is free but travel agencies are not supposed to offer them free.

-Tour Guides: All travelers making a tour to Tibet must be escorted by a tour guide with them each day according to the regulations of the Local Authorities.
+Tour Guides: All travelers making a tour to Tibet must be escorted by a tour guide with them each day, according to the regulations of the Local Authorities.
 It should be noted that it is not expected that the guide should be by your side for the whole 24 hours, but all that is needed to be done is to accompany you during your visits to Tibet.
 For instance, most travelers have their guides beside them for about 3-6 hours each day in Lhasa.
-Most importantly, there are some places in Lhasa you won’t be granted entry except if you are with your tour guide.
+Most importantly, there are some places in Lhasa you won’t be granted entry to unless you are with your tour guide.

 However, if you just desire to explore the streets or markets in Lhasa, you may not deem it fit for your guide to be with you.
 All that is needed to be done is to politely tell your guide about your movement to the streets or market and you won’t need his assistance for the rest of the day.
 It should be kept in mind that your guide should be right there when traveling outside of Lhasa.
 Your guide would have been in the same vehicle with you if you want to take a Taxi or public vehicle.

-The Cost of Vehicles: All travelers are subjected to getting a private vehicle during their tours in Tibet.
+The Cost of Vehicles: All travelers are required to get a private vehicle during their tours in Tibet.
 The only exception attached is for your stay in Lhasa city.
 If your tour is restricted to Lhasa only, you can make use of public buses and local taxis.
 In addition, you’ll be mandated to make use of private vehicles outside of Lhasa.
 In the past, the majority of vehicles used for tours in Tibet were Land Cruisers manufactured by the Toyota Company.
-Many travel agencies at present are using fuel-efficient vans as it would reduce the cost of maintenance.
+Many travel agencies at present are using fuel-efficient vans, as they would reduce the cost of maintenance.
 The present road conditions of both major and minor roads in Tibet are improved drastically.
 For instance, the road that connects Mt.
 Kailash and the Nepal border is well paved and it also helps in reducing the driving time to half compared to the initial driving time.

 Tourist vehicle in Tibet